• Skip to main content

 • Do not overcrowd the frying pan with tomatoes.
 This can cause them to turn out soggy.
 Fry three to four tomatoes at a time.

-• Leftover fried green tomatoes can be stored in an airtight container in the refrigerator for up to three days and reheated.
+• Leftover fried green tomatoes can be stored in an airtight container in the refrigerator for up to three days.

 • Reheat fried green tomatoes in the oven or an air fryer to crisp the exterior.